dirkschumacher/nodepicosat/README.md

 ## License

-This R package is licensed under MIT.
+This package is licensed under MIT.
 The PicoSAT solver bundled in this package is licensed MIT as well: Copyright (c) Armin Biere, Johannes Kepler University.